How are Traffic Sources defined in Analytics?

 Example: You own the domains "thisismydomain.com" and "thisismydomain.de" and also "superdomain.com".
 You are linking between those domains and want to track visitor behavior between them, and you have told Siteimprove to set up all three sites as internal.
 The external traffic will be traffic from all domains that are not those three internal domains.

 Search terms that have been used on external search engines to reach your website.

 Traffic that has not come from an identifiable external traffic source.
 These identifiable external traffic sources are usually links that can be clicked on other websites/domains and search engines.

-- visitors coming to your website via links in their email-clients (Outlook, Lotus Notes, etc), including when they click on links in newsletters
+- visitors coming to your website via links in their email-clients (Outlook, Lotus Notes, etc), including when they click on links in newsletters.

-- visitors coming to your website via clicking on bookmarks in their browser
+- visitors coming to your website via clicking on bookmarks in their browser.

 - visitors coming to your website by typing in the URL of your page directly into their browser

-- visitors coming to your website via links from PDFs
+- visitors coming to your website via links from PDFs.

-- visitors coming to your website by clicking on ad banners may also not send a referrer URL depending on their redirect
+- visitors coming to your website by clicking on ad banners may also not send a referrer URL depending on their redirect.

 - visitors coming to your website by clicking on shortening URLs can be direct traffic depending on their redirects